 A Critical Step Is Explaining Employee Variable Benefits

-Employers must present both the intrinsic and extrinsic value of the benefits they offer in an easy-to-read and understandable format to employees.
+Employers must present employees with both the intrinsic and extrinsic value of the benefits they offer in an easy-to-read and understandable format.
 Conveying benefits packages in layman’s terms is not an easy task.
 Efficiently relaying this information is a time-consuming—but critical—task.

 From health insurance to retirement plans to variable compensation, one company may offer many types of benefits for employees.
 Some of these benefits can confuse employees.
-(Most everyone has wondered how much to contribute to a 401(k) or what is a reasonable deductible.)
+For example, employees might not know how much to contribute to a 401(k) or if their health insurance premium deductible is reasonable.

 Make sure your system gives employees access to a resource to ask questions in real-time about which plan makes the most sense for them or their families.

-All employees see the benefit of variable compensation, but employers need to be very clear about how an employee can earn it, how much they are paying, and who is eligible to receive it.
-If the employer communicates particular goals, levels of productivity required, or quality standards to achieve, for example, it is critical that every employee who achieves the goal receive the rewards.
+Employers need to be very clear about how an employee can earn variable compensation, how much they are paying, and who is eligible to receive it.
+If the employer communicates particular goals, levels of productivity required, or quality standards to achieve, it is critical that every employee who achieves the goal receives the reward.

 In the same vein, it makes sense for employers to openly share information about the cost of benefits.
-Benefits are costly, especially if a company provides a wide range of unique benefits, but most employees don’t realize this.
-Your average employee has no idea about the percentage his compensation is increased by the value of his benefits.
+The typical employee has no idea by what percentage his compensation increases because of the value of his benefits.

 If an employer is clear about how much the company is investing to make its employees happier and healthier, those employees will have more appreciation for the benefits offered.